 All cars must conform to the current Motorsport UK requirements as detailed in the Motorsport UK Yearbook J5.16

-9.7.9 Seals:
+9.7.9 Sealing:

-To allow for scrutineer’s wire seals, every installed engine must have 1.6mm (1/16in) holes drilled in at least two adjacent sump bolts and two adjacent rocker/cam cover bolts.
+To allow for Scrutineers wire seals, every installed engine must have 1.6mm (1/16”) holes drilled in readily accessible locations as follows: -

-Sump: Cross drilled through two adjacent retaining screws or studs.
+Sump: - Cross drilled through two adjacent retaining screws or studs.

-Rocker/cam cover: Cross drilled through two adjacent retaining screws or studs.
+Rocker/cam cover or cylinder head bolts: - Cross drilled through two adjacent retaining screws, studs, or bolts.

-Engines may be sealed at any time by a Licensed Eligibility Scrutineer and only by written permission in advance from the Championship Organisers or a Licensed Eligibility Scrutineer may seals be broken.
+Engines may be sealed at any time by a Licensed Eligibility Scrutineer and only by written permission in advance and approval from the individual who applied the seal and from the Championship Organisers may seals be broken.

 9.8 Suspension:

 Suspension is free if Championship Regulation 9.8b is respected.